 The Qualifying Examination is a proctored, closed book and notes examination.
 Students are given six hours to complete the examination.
-Students who fail one or more areas of the Qualifying Examination must retake those areas no sooner than 3 months following the previous attempt.
+Students who fail one or both areas of the Qualifying Examination must retake those areas no sooner than 3 months following the previous attempt.
 The student cannot continue taking courses until passing the entire exam.
-Because the Qualifying Examination measures students' capacity to succeed in the Ph.D. in Counselor Education and Supervision Program, failure on the second attempt on any or all sections of the Qualifying Examination will result in dismissal from the Ph.D. in Counselor Education Program.
+Failure on the second attempt on any or all sections of the Qualifying Examination will result in dismissal from the Ph.D. in Counselor Education and Supervision Program.